ldevr3t2/docker_container/README.md

 - This project is a music recognition and recommendation service, runnable as a docker swarm.
 - Version 1.0

+# Public Web Link #

+A Docker swarm has been set up on Matt Nikkel's desktop, and the services should be available at a link given in the submission.
+If any issues arise, please send an email to `nikkelma@vt.edu`.

 # Docker Swarm Setup #